What is Root Cause Analysis?

 The team using the fishbone diagram tool should carry out the steps listed below.

-4Ps: Policies, procedures, people and technology; widely adopted for cause- effects related to the service sector.
+- 4Ps: Policies, procedures, people, and place (environment, tool, technology); widely adopted for cause-effects related to the service sector.

-6M: Machines, methods, materials, measurement, mother nature (environment) and manpower; widely used for cause-effects related to manufacturing.
+- 6Ms: Machines, methods, materials, measurement, mother nature (environment), and manpower; widely used for cause-effects related to manufacturing.

-You should adapt these categories or generate new ones to match your problem.
-The method does not depend on the names of the categories; their fit to your workplace and your problem is most important.
-The categories are drawn as “bones” or branches off the main “spine” of the fish
+- You should adapt these categories or generate new ones to match your problem.
+The method does not depend on the names of the categories; it's the fit to your workplace and your problem that is most important.
+The categories are drawn as “bones” or branches off the main “spine” of the fish.

 - Again ask “Why does this happen?” about each cause.
 Write secondary categories branching off the cause branches (see examples below).